dachcom-digital/pimcore-social-data-twitter-connector/README.md

 Now head back to the backend (`System` => `Social Data` => `Connector Configuration`) and checkout the twitter tab.
 - Click on `Install`
 - Click on `Enable`
-- Before you hit the `Connect` button, you need to fill you out the Connector Configuration.
-After that, click "Save".

 ## Connection
-Twitter is auto connected with a valid token and token secret.
+Twitter is auto connected after you have filled out the connector configuration fields.
-You can generate it on your [twitter developer account](https://developer.twitter.com/).

 ## Feed Configuration